Eager to learn more about what we do? Sign up to be the first to know.

 Image Credit: Kristina Paukshtite

-You’ve just delivered your beautiful newborn- now what?
-After delivery, new mothers undergo dramatic shifts to their bodies and daily lives.
-Physically, new mothers recover from the strain of delivery, endure breastfeeding pains, and have limited hours to sleep.
-Mentally and emotionally, new mothers experience a new range of stressors, like exhaustion and postpartum depression.
+You’ve just delivered your beautiful newborn…now what?
+After delivery, new moms undergo dramatic shifts to their bodies and daily lives.
+Physically, you may be recovering from labor and delivery, possibly experiencing breastfeeding discomforts, and operating off of little to no sleep.
+Mentally and emotionally, you may be experiencing an entirely new range of stressors, like exhaustion, anxiety, and even postpartum depression.

-While South Korea has made significant advances in postpartum care, much of the rest of the world hasn’t followed suit.
-The Maternal Health Task Force (MHTF) notes that globally, 60% of birth-related deaths occur postpartum, many resulting from hemorrhage.
+While South Korea has made significant advances in postpartum care, much of the world hasn’t followed suit.
+The Maternal Health Task Force (MHTF) notes that globally, 60% of birth-related deaths occur postpartum, many resulting from hemorrhaging.
 They note that from this percentage that 45% of postpartum maternal deaths occur within one day of delivery, approximately 65% occur within one week and roughly 80% occur within two weeks.

 Postnatal care is important to newborns as well, as the MHTF also notes that one-third of infant deaths occur during the first four weeks of life, or the neonatal period.
-Postpartum care thus becomes crucial for the sake of the lives of mothers and infants.
+Thus, postpartum care becomes crucial for the sake of the lives of mothers and infants.
 In 2013, the World Health Organization (WHO) created a list of recommendations for mothers and infants during the postnatal period.
-They recommend at least three postnatal visits after birth, counseling for mothers regarding the physiological and psychosocial aspects after birth, use of iron supplements, and newborn and maternal assessments.
-These four recommendations, plus many others, will aid in recovery and care for mothers and their babies post birth.
+They recommend at least three postnatal visits after birth, counseling for mothers regarding the physiological and psychosocial aspects after birth, the use of iron supplements, and newborn and maternal assessments.

-One may wonder, however: Are three postnatal visits enough?
-WHO recommends the three visits occur on day 3, between 7-14 days postpartum, and 6 weeks after birth.
+WHO recommends the three visits occur on day three, between days 7-14, and six weeks after birth.
 Between those days, many changes are happening to a mother’s body, and the transition into motherhood can be difficult as they are recovering.
-A center that provides around-the-clock care for mothers and children following birth will allow for a smooth transition and relaxing recovery.
-Delve into the facilities of Ahma & Co's retreat, where mothers can spend the first two weeks post birth to recoup, recharge and become equipped with the skills and knowledge they need to take care of themselves and their child.
+A center that provides around-the-clock care for mothers and children following birth will allow for a smooth transition and wholistic recovery.
+Ahma & Co’s postnatal retreat center gives new parents a tranquil space to recoup, recharge, and become equipped with the skills and knowledge they need to take care of themselves and their child.

-Ahma & Co is an organization that is focused on providing mothers with postpartum services that the United States has not addressed.
-Welcomed into soft, soothing, and relaxing surroundings, you will be provided the opportunity to have lactation consultations, the warm presence of postpartum doulas, nanny services, pediatric consultation, and a community of mothers to help you as you navigate the time after birth.
-Our goals are to make sure your transition into motherhood is met with ease, sleep, and comfort.
-Instead of having only two days to relax post-birth, we will provide you with a full two weeks of recovery, confidence, and joy as you rest, spend time with your newborn, and prepare to enter back into the world as a new mom.
-Through personalized experiences, all of your needs will be met, and you can transition peacefully into the next stage of your life.
+Ahma & Co is focused on providing mothers with postpartum support that the United States has yet to widely provide for families.
+At our postnatal retreat, families will have access to lactation consultations, the warm presence and invaluable knowledge and experience of postpartum doulas, and a community of other new parents to help you navigate this unique time after birth.
+Our goal is to make sure the transition into motherhood is met with ease, sleep, and comfort.
+A stay at Ahma & Co means recovery, confidence, and joy as new moms get to rest, spend time with their newborn, and prepare to enter back into the world with more education and resources to empower them.
+Learn more about our retreat experience.

 Related Posts